clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 ## Publishing Your Zite

-In order to publish your zite, you simply sign your `content.json` file and publish it.
+In order to publish your zite, you simply sign your `content.json` file and click `publish` in the sidebar.
 These buttons are located in the sidebar under the `This is my site` section.
 If you do not have any peers, you do not need to click publish.
-Publish only sends the content.json file to other peers.
+Publish only sends the `content.json` file to other peers.
 Without peers, there is no need because these peers will download your zite from your computer.

 ## Keeping Your Zite Online